Bealby/lisa-fairfield/README.md

 ![Deployment](/assets/readme/deployment-2.png/)

-- After selecting 'master branch' the repository will be refreshed and published
+- After selecting **master branch** the repository will be refreshed and published

-- The published website will be found highlighted in green under 'Github Pages', as below:
+- The published website will be found highlighted in green under **Github Pages**, as below:

 ![Deployment](/assets/readme/deployment-3.png/)